Raped by the regime, women still seek justice in Uruguay

 Klingler, a retired doctor, said she couldn't even begin to explain it: "Can I talk about it?
 That's the first question.
 Can you explain it?
 Can you name it?"

-Former Tupamaro member Ahoranian said that when the dictatorship ended, men took a more pragmatic view and convinced women not to pursue the crimes committed against them.
+Former Tupamaro member Aharonian said that when the dictatorship ended, men took a more pragmatic view and convinced women not to pursue the crimes committed against them.

-Their families told them, "That's it, we've lived, we've gone through it, let it be, close the chapter," said Ahoranian, a 71-year-old agronomist.
+Their families told them, "That's it, we've lived, we've gone through it, let it be, close the chapter," said Aharonian, a 71-year-old agronomist.

 Amoros, a writer, is left to ruminate on an alternate life she might have led, if not for the scars left by the regime.